 Over the years, I was able to figure out certain ways to wear clothes that would make me, as a petite woman, look taller than I actually am.
 But the next question would be – well, where do I shop for these pieces.
 That’s why I decided to write up this go-to post for petite friendly brands and stores to shop.

-As we go through some of these major petite friendly stores pay attention to the brands that are also housed within each one of these stores as this will also expand the places that you can shop.
+As we go through some of these major brands for petites to shop pay attention to the brands that are also housed within each one of these stores as this will also expand the places that you can shop.
 For example, you can shop at Macy’s and find pieces from Free People, Anthropologie and other amazing petite friendly brands.
 But maybe, you don’t want to head to the department store but want to go directly to the brand store.
 The list just keeps expanding through the brands that are found within those big petite friendly stores that you can shop.

 ASOS houses its own brand of clothing as well as some other brands including Missguided and Nike.
 I absolutely adore the ASOS Design pieces and I shop those quite frequently.
 Like many other petite friendly brands, you can shop the petite sizing directly and focus on going through those pieces primarily so that you don’t have to sift around too much.
 But one of the biggest things that I love about ASOS, especially when it comes to being a mommy, is that when I was pregnant, they had so many cute petite maternity pieces.
 When I was pregnant, I had issues with finding clothes that didn’t drown me but still fit my belly and ASOS became one of my main places to go.